-This page breaks out the contents of the Emergency Order of May 28, 2020 order and provides parties at SOAH with useful resources and information for engaging in the hearings process during this time.
+This page breaks out the contents of the current Emergency Order and provides parties at SOAH with useful resources and information for engaging in the hearings process during this time.

-In response to the novel coronavirus (COVID-19) pandemic, SOAH’s Austin Headquarters office has reduced in-office staff to essential personnel only and will have onsite staff available to accept filings between the hours of 8 a.m.-5 p.m. from Monday to Friday.
+SOAH’s Austin Headquarters office will have onsite staff available to accept filings between the hours of 8 a.m.-5 p.m. from Monday to Friday.

 Please contact SOAH’s Austin Headquarters at (512) 475-4993 during business hours if you need assistance.

 Emergency Order of the SOAH Chief Administrative Law Judge

 Click here July 9, 2021 Emergency Order of the Chief Administrative Law Judge regarding SOAH’s COVID-19 response.

 Click here for the Standing Order Regarding All Administrative License Revocation (ALR) Hearings Scheduled for In-Person Hearings on or after July 9, 2021.
 Administrative Law Judges will continue to conduct ALR hearings primarily by teleconference or videoconference.
 Please see the ALR Hearings Schedule page for more information.

 SOAH’s COVID-19 Response is governed by the current Emergency Order of July 9, 2021.